Custom Detection Rules

 Malware Rules (YARA)

-YARA rules are the primary method for creating custom file-based detections.
-These rules use the industry-standard YARA syntax for pattern matching.
+YARA rules are the primary method for creating custom file-based detections using industry-standard syntax.

 Accessing Malware Rules